 The corresponding results of the simulation are shown in Figure \ref{fig:advection-solutions}.

-The differences in accuracy are clearly visible.
-The DG method is able to capture the rectangular profile throughout the simulation with relatively good accuracy, while the FV simulation is strongly diffused.
+The differences in accuracy are obvious.
+The DG method can capture the rectangular profile throughout the simulation with relatively good accuracy, while the FV simulation is strongly diffused.

 We note at this point that there are formulations of the FVM that capture shocks much more accurately whilst controlling oscillations.
-Due to the maturity of this method, the field of constructing Weighted Essentially Non-Oscilaltory schemes (WENO) is quite advanced and also in this case will yield better approximations.
+Due to the maturity of this method, the field of constructing Weighted Essentially Non-Oscilaltory schemes (WENO) is quite advanced and also, in this case, will yield better approximations.
 Such schemes are also applicable to considerably more complex systems of equations \cite{zimbrodEfficientSimulationComplex2022}.
-However, this argument also applies to the DGM since it is as has been shown an extenstion to the FVM.
-In order to make the comparison fair and to be able to rely on existing tools, we chose to compare both schemes with the same, relatively simple reconstruction technique.
-For both cases, the use of WENO schemes would increase the computational load considerably, as these need to reconstruct polynomial approximations for each flux using relatively wide local stencils - similar to a high order Finite Differnce scheme \cite{liuRobustReconstructionUnstructured2013}.
-The choice of higher order reconstruction techniques however should not affect the qualitative difference in approximation properties and performance.
-For example, Zhou et al. report very similar findings for higher order WENO schemes for the advection equation in two dimenstions \cite{zhouNumericalComparisonWENO2001}.
+However, this argument also applies to the DGM since it is as has been shown an extension of the FVM.
+To make the comparison fair and to be able to rely on existing tools, we chose to compare both schemes with the same, relatively simple reconstruction technique.
+For both cases, the use of WENO schemes would increase the computational load considerably, as these need to reconstruct polynomial approximations for each flux using relatively wide local stencils - similar to a high order Finite Difference scheme \cite{liuRobustReconstructionUnstructured2013}.
+The choice of higher-order reconstruction techniques however should not affect the qualitative difference in approximation properties and performance.
+For example, Zhou et al. report very similar findings for higher-order WENO schemes for the advection equation in two dimensions \cite{zhouNumericalComparisonWENO2001}.